samereberlin/LibroJS/README.md

 | booleanState | boolean | The history unique boolean state. |

 #### isRedirection()
-Returns the redirection boolean state, which indicates if the next updateHash event must be bypassed.
+Returns the redirection boolean state, which indicates if the next updateHash event must be bypassed (useful to update searchData content without hash processing).

 **Returns:** {boolean} The redirection boolean state.

 #### setIsRedirection(booleanState)
-Set the redirection boolean state, which indicates if the next updateHash event must be bypassed.
+Set the redirection boolean state, which indicates if the next updateHash event must be bypassed (useful to update searchData content without hash processing).

 **Parameters:**